References using BibTeX

 Citing references in text and ‘natbib’ package

-For citation in text it is possible to use the cite-command in LaTeX.
+For citation in text, it is possible to use the cite-command in LaTeX.
 When using \cite{...}, one or more references can be put into one citation.
-If you want to cite several sources at the same location in the text, separate them using , (comma) within the same cite-command (other commands described below using natbib also supports this feature).
+If you want to cite several sources at the same location in the text, separate them using a , (comma) within the same cite-command (other commands described below using natbib also supports this feature).

 \cite{REF_1} % Citing one source